Getting started with the Attendance module

 Proceed with adding service data for each of your groups.
 Note that Groups with an asterisk symbol are excluded from the number and currency Total.
 For any Group you can enter 0 or leave it blank if you wish.

-Click Save Changes before navigating away from the page.
+Click Save before navigating away from the page.
 Depending on your site permissions, you'll see the newly added site service data, along with any previously entered service data for other sites for that date.
 Note that where a Site has multiple Categories (perhaps representing different services for the site), site totals are shown.
 Note also the options to Edit or Delete service data for a site on a date.

 Once you have started adding some weekly service data to the module, you are then ready to begin exploring the attendance reporting available in the module's Reports section - explained in the next sections.